kelly-lin/tmux-keys/README.md

 ## Configuration

-You can configure your keybindings by declaring them in a `tmux-keys.yml` file, see below example configuration.
+You configure your keybindings by declaring them in a `tmux-keys.yml` file, see below example configuration.

 ```yaml